sudheerpenmetsa/aws/Certified-SysOps-Administrator-associate/Certified-SysOps-Administrator-Associate.md

         - The memcached_connections_overhead defines the amount of memory to be reserved for memcached connections and other miscellaneous overhead.
      - `Redis`
         - No SwapUsage metric, instead use reserved-memory
+- Evictions:
+   - Think of evictions like tenants in an appartment building.
+There are a number of empty appartments that slowly fill up with tenants.
+Eventually the appartment block is full, however more tenants need to be added.
+   An eviction occurs when a new item is added and an old item must be removed due to lack of free space in the system.
+   - `Memcached`
+        - There is no recommended setting.
+Choose a threshold based off your application.
+        - Either scale Up (ie increase the memory of existing nodes) OR
+        - Scale Out (add more ndoes)
+   - `Redis`
+        - There is no recommended setting.
+Choose a threshold based off your application.
+        - Only Scale Out(add read replicas)

+   :sparkles: :sparkles: Exam TIP, differenct approaches between Memcached and Redis
+- Concurrent Connections:
+   -  Memcached & Redis
+        - There is no recommended setting.
+Choose a threshold based off your application.
+        - If there is a large and sustained spike in the number of concurrent connections this can either mean a large traffic spike OR your appliction is not releasing connections as it should be

+   :sparkles: :sparkles: Remeber to set an alarm on the number of concurrent connections for elasticache.